June In The Vegetable Garden

 Winter squash (plant will die but the squash will be fine)

-Pumpkins (plant will die but the squash will be fine)
+Pumpkins (plant will die but the pumpkin will be fine)

 Sage